amdhazm/DigitalLockDesign/README.md

 When the circuit is powered on or reset, the output data is read from the EEPROM and used to initialize the display devices to their previous state.

+#### Using 74HC374 IC as Delay for Memory

+The 74HC374 is an octal D-type flip-flop IC that can be used as a delay element in digital circuits.
+In the context of a circuit that uses a memory IC like the 2732, the 74HC374 can be used to delay the output data from the memory and ensure that it is stable before being sent to other parts of the circuit.

+##### Delaying Output Data

+When output data is read from a memory IC like the 2732, it can take a short amount of time for the data to stabilize and become valid.
+If this data is sent to other parts of the circuit before it has stabilized, it could cause errors or other issues.

+The 74HC374 can be used to delay the output data from the memory by connecting its data input pins to the outputs of the memory IC and its data output pins to the inputs of other parts of the circuit.
+The flip-flops in the 74HC374 provide a delay that allows the output data to stabilize before being sent to the next part of the circuit.

+##### Implementation

+To use the 74HC374 as a delay for memory, the data output pins of the memory IC are connected to the data input pins of the 74HC374.
+The data output pins of the 74HC374 are then connected to the inputs of other parts of the circuit.

+The delay time provided by the 74HC374 can be adjusted by changing the clock frequency applied to the clock input pins of the IC.
+By increasing the clock frequency, the delay time is reduced, and by decreasing the clock frequency, the delay time is increased.